67 Notable alumni of

 -

-Suzanne Balkanyi was a French-Hungarian artist, particularly for her humorous etchings of Paris street scenes.
+Suzanne Balkanyi was a French-Hungarian artist, known particularly for her humorous etchings of Paris street scenes.
 After narrowly escaping transportation to Auschwitz in 1944, she left Hungary in 1947 to live in Paris, where she worked until her death.